xdevplatform/Twitter-API-v2-sample-code/README.md

 ```

 ## Java environment set up
-If you use Homebrew, you can install it using:
+If you use Homebrew, you can install a Java runtime using:

 ```bash
 brew cask install java